Insurer Tokio Marine says Greensill took out policies fraudulently - NewsBreak

 Credit Suisse bought debt that was issued by Greensill and backed by loans the supply chain finance firm made to companies.

-To manage its risk, Greensill took out credit insurance with a subsidiary of Insurance Australia Group (IAG) (IAG.AX).
+To manage its risk, Greensill took out credit insurance with a subsidiary of Insurance Australia Group (IAG).
 Tokio Marine took on the policies in 2019 when it bought the unit.

 Tokio Marine carried out investigations in 2020 into Greensill-related policies written at its Australian subsidiary BCC Trade Credit, it said in a statement.